A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 The stress associated with the divorce can be emotionally traumatic.
 This is where individual counseling, couples therapy or family counseling can help.
 Psychotherapy for divorce provides a safe environment for all involved to cope with the process of uncoupling, which can be mentally taxing.
 This kind type of divorce counseling or therapy may allow some couples to better achieve the dissolution of the marriage in a healthy, constructive fashion.

-Working with an experienced therapist that specializes in divorce recovery can provide an objective, logical and healthy perspective and furnish the individuals with a necessary set of skills to work through the hardship of divorce.
-People may often benefit from counseling by learning more about themselves, developing greater coping and resiliency skills to deal with difficult times.
+Working with an experienced therapist who specializes in divorce recovery can provide an objective, logical and healthy perspective and furnish the individuals with a necessary set of skills to work through the hardship of divorce.
+People may often benefit from counseling by learning more about themselves, and developing greater coping and resiliency skills to deal with difficult times.
 Through counseling and the process of divorce, people may learn more about what they require from a relationship, and they may discover more about their own nature, personal preferences and core values.
 Even more, individual come to realize life transition as an opportunity for personal growth, development and transformation.

 In addition, a divorce therapist teaches a conflict resolution skill and may act as a mediator and set guidelines to make sure that the divorce is achieved with minimal opposition and emotional harm.
 Psychotherapists can also help address issues, such as financial obligations and support, living arrangements, visitation, parenting responsibilities and other conflicting issues.